kuhnertdm/wow-addon-updater/README.md

 ## Changelog

+* 5/20/2018 (My apologies for the wait, have finally finished classes forever) - Fixed various issues with Curse URLs and redirects, added WowAce support, better error handling.
+MAJOR thanks to https://github.com/zurohki for this!

 * 2/27/2018 - More consistent conversion of old Curse URLs.
 Thanks to https://github.com/zurohki for this!

 * 2/27/2018 - Added formatted table of updated addons and added comment support in the in.txt file (Will ignore lines beginning with the hash character #).
 Thanks to https://github.com/helpfuljohn for this!